cvmfs/doc-cvmfs/cpt-details.rst

 inode mappings.
 Storing them on hard disk allows for control of the CernVM-FS memory consumption (currently :math:`\approx` 45 MB extra) and ensures consistency between remounts of CernVM-FS.
 The performance penalty for doing so is small.
-CernVM-FS uses `Google’s leveldb
+CernVM-FS uses `Google's leveldb
 <https://github.com/google/leveldb>`, a fast, local key value store.
 Reads and writes are only performed when meta-data are looked up in SQLite, in which case the SQLite query supposedly dominates the